woman in white t shirt holding brown wooden board

 If we are going to narrow the gap between the way things are and the way they should be, the gap between reality and possibility, then we will have to agree that one set of undervalued lives cannot be more important than another.

-Sure, the specific context will determine which lives need to receive priority attention and how best we rally our collective resources to narrow the gap, but there needs to be a wide acceptance that, ultimately, all lives will need our combined and concerted effort if they are going to matter equally to all of us.
+Sure, the specific context will determine which lives need priority attention and how best to rally our collective resources to narrow the gap, but there needs to be a wide acceptance that, ultimately, all lives will need our combined and concerted effort if they are going to matter equally to all of us.

 Follow Tim Healy: